Eshetu21/event-ticketing-app/README.md

 - Purchase tickets securely.
 - View event details, including date, time, location, and ticket pricing.
 - Chat with event organizers and attendees.
-- Receive event updates and notifications.
+- Receive event updates and push notifications.

 ### For Event Organizers
 - Create and manage events with details like title, description, date, and location.